Parks and Green Spaces

 Maintained by: Chestnut Hill Conservancy

 The Native Plant Garden was established as a tribute to the flora of the Wissahickon.
 Walk the path and then sit on the stone bench and admire the architecture of the 1857 Gothic Revival house.
+Reading Garden at the Chestnut Hill Free Library8711 Germantown Ave

 One of Chestnut Hill's most secret gardens, the free Library's Reading Garden is a lovely and private place to read in the shade under a gazebo.
 Check out a book, and follow the path on the right side of the library to find this garden.
+To get involved in protecting and nurturing Chestnut Hill's parks and green spaces, you can Join the CHCA, attend our Chestnut Hill Green Space Initiative Committee https://www.chestnuthill.org/2021_upcoming_meetings.php, and check out our Green Initiative.

-Help keep Chestnut Hill Green
+Help keep Chestnut Hill Green!

-Donate to the Chestnut Hill Tree Fund
+Donate to the Chestnut Hill Tree Fund.